 - Pimento Cheese sandwiches (a Master’s special!)

-- House chips (you could call these chip shots!)
+- House chips (you could label these chip shots!)

-- Sugar cookies (decorated by Caroline’s Cookie Company)
+- Sugar cookies (made by Caroline’s Cookie Company)

 - Arnold Palmers (a perfect beverage cart drink for a party!)